ycombinator/elastic-stack-testing/README.md

 ## Using Vagrant CLI

   If using Vagrant/Virtualbox through buildenv.sh script, a directory is created in ait_workspace that contains the Vagrantfile.
 The directory is prefixed with the build id.
+If the VM is running and you want to ssh, destroy or its not running and you want to start it, cd to this directory and run the vagrant command.

-  If the VM is running and you want to ssh, destroy or up the vagrant machine, the AIT_ANSIBLE_PLAYBOOK env must be set but does not have to point to an actual playbook if you are running a playbook, but one has run before.
+  Examples:

-  - AIT_ANSIBLE_PLAYBOOK=1 vagrant ssh
+    - vagrant ssh
-  - AIT_ANSIBLE_PLAYBOOK=1 vagrant destroy -f
+    - vagrant destroy -f

 ## Contact